Hasmonean Judea: Coinage

+Demographics

+Under John Hyrcanus, the Hasmoneans expanded their territories beyond the traditional confines of Judea and incorporated non-Jewish areas in the process.
+1 Maccabees relates that the non-Jewish inhabitants of Gezer and Joppa were expelled by Simon Thassi, who settled Jews in their place.
+Coinciding with the account of Josephus, archaeological evidence attests to significant destruction in the urban and rural settlements in Idumaea, Samaria and the coastal cities from the Hasmonean conquests, followed by the resettlement of Jews in the newly conquered territories.
+Nevertheless, there's evidence that some of the non-Jewish inhabitants stayed in all of the newly conquered areas.

+Many sites in Idumaea experienced destruction, including Maresha, Khirbet el-Rasm, Tel Arad, Khirbet 'Uza and possibly Lachish.
+The lower city of Maresha and Tel Beersheba were soon abandoned, and evidence for an increased Idumaean presence in Egypt suggests some immigrated there.
+Idumaeans were eventually forcibly proselytized and co-opted into the Jewish nation by John Hyrcanus.
+Further north, the Galilee received significant Jewish migration from Judea after its conquest, contributing to a 50% increase in settlements, while the pagan population was greatly reduced.
+By the end of Alexander Jannaeus' reign, the Galilee was also predominantly Jewish.
+However, unlike John Hyrcanus, Alexander Jannaeus did not compel the non-Jews to assimilate to the Jewish ethnos and permitted minority ethnē to exist within Hasmonean borders, with the exception of Phoenician coastal cities in the north whom Josephus claims he enslaved.

 Legacy

 Jewish nationalism

 Politically and nationally, the greatest legacy of the Hasmoneans was the creation of sovereign Jewish state – the first independent Jewish polity since the fall of the First Temple in 587/6 BCE, and a rare example of indigenous rule in an age dominated by great empires.
 Although their kingdom lasted less than a century, its existence had a profound impact on Jewish national consciousness.
 According to historian Doron Mendels, when Judea came under Roman rule, Jews continued to look back to the Hasmonean period as a golden age of independence.
 This consciousness contributed to later efforts to revive Jewish sovereignty, which culminated in the major Jewish uprisings against Rome in the 1st and 2nd centuries CE.

-During the wars, temporary commonwealths were established, but they ultimately fell to the sustained might of Rome.
-In the First Jewish–Roman War (66–73 AD), Roman legions under Vespasian and Titus besieged and destroyed Jerusalem, looted and burned Herod's Temple (in the year 70) and Jewish strongholds (notably Gamla in 67 and Masada in 73 AD), and enslaved or massacred a large part of the Jewish population.
-The Bar Kokhba revolt (132–136 AD) proved even more devastating, resulting in the widespread depopulation of Judea and a shift of the Jewish demographic and cultural center to Galilee.
-The defeat of the Jewish revolts against the Roman Empire notably contributed to the numbers and geography of the Jewish diaspora, as many Jews were scattered after losing their state or were sold into slavery throughout the empire.